2026 Philadelphia Art Guide

 Festivals & Other Cultural Events

-Why it matters: One of the premiere global showcases of cinema by artists of color — often described as the “Black Sundance.”
+One of the premiere global showcases of cinema by artists of color — often described as the “Black Sundance.”
+BlackStar Film Festival is an annual celebration of the visual and storytelling traditions of the global majority—showcasing films by Black, Brown, and Indigenous people from around the world.

 Next